Bounded Connected Components of Polynomial Lemniscates: Results

-\begin{theorem} If $C,k>0$, then the set $\Gamma_{n,2}(C,k)$ has no bounded connected component. \end{theorem} \begin{proof} By Lemma \ref{surround}, it suffices to show that $\Gamma_{n,2}C,k)$ does not include a bounded connected component that surrounds the origin.
+\begin{proof} By Lemma \ref{surround}, it suffices to show that $\Gamma_{n,2}(C,k)$ does not bound a Jordan domain that contains the origin.
 Notice that $f_{n,2,C,k}(r,0)=Cr^n+k$ has no positive real roots.
-This precludes the possibility of a bounded connected component that surrounds the origin. \end{proof}
+This precludes the possibility of a Jordan domain that includes the origin whose boundary is in $\Gamma_{n,2}(C,k)$. \end{proof}

 Now we turn to the most general case for the sets $\Gamma_{n,j}(C,k)$ where $n>j>2$.
-Here we are able to determine the relationship between $C$, $k$, $n$, and $j$ for the existence of a bounded connected component.
+Here we are able to determine the relationship between $C$, $k$, $n$, and $j$ for the existence of a Jordan domain that contains the origin.
 We may suppose $j>2$ since the cases $j=1$ and $j=2$ have already been addressed.